 /omit for short/

-A UE capable of applicability reporting based on inference configuration provided via CSI-ReportConfig or based on inference related parameter configuration provided via OtherConfig may initiate the procedure if it was configured with configurations subject to the applicability determination procedure (i.e. CSI report configurations including csi-InferencePrediction or, if disableApplicabilityCSI-ReportConfig in applicabilityReportConfig is not configured, including configurationForBM-PredictionAndDataCollection with reportQuantity-r19 set to p-CRI-r19 or p-SSB-Index-r19 or p-CRI-RSRP-r19 or p-SSB-Index-RSRP-r19, or ApplicabilitySetConfigCSI configurations), upon determining that the applicability of a configuration subject to the applicability determination procedure changed from inapplicable to applicable.
+A UE capable of applicability reporting based on inference configuration provided via CSI-ReportConfig or based on inference related parameter configuration provided via OtherConfig may initiate the procedure if it was configured with configurations subject to the applicability determination procedure (i.e. CSI report configurations including csi-InferencePrediction or, CSI report configurations including configurationForBM-PredictionAndDataCollection with reportQuantity-r19 set to p-CRI-r19 or p-SSB-Index-r19 or p-CRI-RSRP-r19 or p-SSB-Index-RSRP-r19 and disableApplicabilityCSI-ReportConifg is not configured, or ApplicabilitySetConfigCSI configurations), upon determining that the applicability of a configuration subject to the applicability determination procedure changed from inapplicable to applicable.
 A UE capable of applicability reporting based on inference configuration provided via CSI-ReportConfig or based on inference related parameter configuration provided via OtherConfig shall initiate the procedure if it was configured with configurations subject to the applicability determination procedure, upon determining that the applicability of a configuration subject to the applicability determination procedure changed from applicable to inapplicable.

 /omit for short/